AaronErhardt/AaronErhardt.github.io/content/posts/proc_macro_v2.md

 ## The problems

 Proc-macros are powerful, but they are also very difficult to implement correctly.
-It's up to the individual programmer to parse the macro syntax and to handle every edge-case.
+It's up to the individual developer to parse the macro syntax and to handle every edge-case.
 At the same time, language servers struggle a lot to provide decent IDE integration for proc-macros because they have no idea how the macro works internally.

 Let's have a closer look at some of those problems.